gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 ======================

-This chapter provides an overview of the input and output files needed by the components of the MRW App (i.e., :term:`chgres_cube`, the UFS :term:`Weather Model`, and :term:`UPP`).
-Links to more detailed documentation for each of the components are provided.
+This chapter provides an overview of the input and output files needed by the components of the UFS MRW Application.
+Links to more detailed documentation for each of the components (e.g., :term:`chgres_cube`, the UFS :term:`Weather Model`, and :term:`UPP`) are provided in the sections below.
+For MRW App users who want to jump straight to downloading and staging the files, see :numref:`Section %s <downloading_input_data>`.

+.. _input:

 Input Files
 ===============